aeharding/sevenhills/src/who-we-are.md

 pageTitle: Who We Are
 date: 2018-02-15
 layout: page.html
+nav:
+  whoWeAre: true
 ---

 ## Who we are

 At Seven Hills, not only do we have state-of-the-art, well maintained skydiving equipment, but we have extremely well qualified instructors and coaches that put safety above all else.
-Don't take our word for it: We have been in business [for over 60 years](../about-us) with a consistent safety record. __At Seven Hills, _you're in the best hands_.__
+Don't take our word for it: We have been in business [for over 60 years](../about-us) with a consistent safety record.

+Our instructional staff includes skydivers with __thousands of jumps__ holding __multiple world records__ with __decades__ of experience. __At Seven Hills, _you're in the best hands_.__

 ## Our instructors and coaches